facebook/react/docs/docs/components-and-props.md

 When React sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
 We call this object "props".

-For example, this code renders "Hello Sara" on the page:
+For example, this code renders "Hello, Sara" on the page:

 ```js{1,5}
 function Welcome(props) {